ArchitectsSilvia Barbera Correia, Cristóbal Tirado Luchsinger

 CollaboratorsAgustin Pinedo, Luisa Santos, Ignacia Balart

-From the architect.
+Text description provided by the architects.
 As a simple origami cube, the project is set up as a continuous skin of black granite that surrounds the five faces of parallelepiped established at the beginning of the project, a box with four walls and a continuous cover, wraps the edges and planes of the different levels of housing.

 The house is located in the district of San Gervasi Barcelona, precisely in the curve of a sloping street, so the gradual discovery of black granite skin, was a determining factor.
 The project was commissioned to respond to two separate dwellings, the first for customer and second for the son; that were set at three levels, ground floor and first floor to the first, and the basement for independent living.